ChimdumebiNebolisa/producthunt-top10/README.md

    - **Product Name** (A-Z or Z-A)
    - **Votes** (Highest to Lowest or vice versa)
    - **Launch Date** (Newest to Oldest or vice versa)
+5. **Export PDF**: Click "Export PDF" to download formatted data for analysis
-5. **Visit Products**: Click any product name to visit its Product Hunt page
+6. **Visit Products**: Click any product name to visit its Product Hunt page

 ### 🔄 Sorting Features